Federal Student Aid Application Guidance

 Parent information is required to be filled out by dependent students on the Free Application for Federal Student Aid, otherwise known as FAFSA.

-To determine whether a person is a defendant student, he or she may view this site.
+To determine whether a person is a dependant student, he or she may view this site.

 Some might be confused as to what parent’s information to fill out.
 “Parent” equates to a legal parent or stepparent who is biological or adoptive, or a person the state has named your legal parent.